Life in a Foreign Land

 These miniature Parliament buildings, complete with shingled roofs, house the stray cats of Parliament Hill.
 Sheltered in a thicket behind the wrought iron railings to the west of the real Parliament Buildings, on the crest of the bluffs overlooking the Ottawa River, this little settlement has been in existance for over 30 years.
 Tended to by a series of retired folk, the cats are fed every day and medical care is provided when necessary.
 Their numbers vary as they come and go their own wayward ways.

-these lovely cats.
+There is a plaque on the fence detailing the history of this little encampment and a donation box is in place into which you can drop a few dollars to help with the care and keeping of these lovely cats.
 They are friendly but cautious.
 Early morning is the best time to visit before all the tourists show up and send the cats into hiding.
 Here we are having treats at about 6:00 a.m. on a beautful August morning.
 The big orange fellow on the left is pretty much king of the hill although he didn't throw his weight around too much.
 The tiny calico and the slim black were slightly more nervous but they were all very well mannered and calm enough to be petted.
 I didn't attempt to pick anyone up.
 The two grey and whites did eat from my hand ... in all a most charming experience.

 The Original Handsome Jack